 During the Track Record Period, we derived revenue from (i) licensing of broadcasting rights of TV series, (ii) distribution of broadcasting rights of TV series, and (iii) net licence fee received from investment in TV series/film/web series as non-executive producer.
 During the Track Record Period, a substantial proportion of our revenue was derived from a small number of TV series or web series.
 For each of FY2016, FY2017, FY2018 and 1H2019, the revenue generated from our largest TV series contributed approximately 98.8%, 60.8%, 38.0% and 38.8% of our total revenue, respectively and the revenue generated from our top five TV series or web series (except for FY2016 in which we only derived revenue from three TV series) contributed to approximately 100.0%, 100.0%, 89.3% and 92.3% of our total revenue, respectively.
-For the risks relating to the revenue concentration on a small number of TV series or web series, please see the paragraph headed "Risk Factors - Risks relating to our business - The majority of our revenue is derived from a small number of TV series for such TV series are the paragraph headed "Risk Factors - Risks relating to veb series.
-Any delay in the production of or failure in securing the contracts for such TV series may have material adverse impact on our Group's financial performance" in this prospectus.
+For the risks relating to the revenue concentration on a small number of TV series or web series, please see the paragraph headed "Risk Factors - Risks relating to our business - The majority of our revenue is derived from a small number of TV series or web series.
+Any delay in the production of or failure in securing the contracts for such TV series may have material adverse impact on our Group's financial performance" in this document.